 Burnham needs a secondary school.
 Local people of all parties and none are fighting to ensure that Burnham is not neglected in this matter.

-Or visit the Facebook group Burnham needs a secondary school
+Or visit the Facebook group Burnham needs a through school